Seahawks accuse Cowboys of dirty play after injury to RB Chris Carson

 Seattle linebacker K.J.
 Wright expressed greater anger than Carroll on Monday, tagging the NFL while writing on social media that “this needs to be addressed ASAP!!”

-“Doing dirty dumb malicious [expletive] like this can end someone’s season!” exclaimed Wright, who shared a clip of Hill rolling over with Carson’s leg.
+“Doing dirty dumb malicious [expletive] like this can end someone’s season!” wrote Wright, who shared a clip of Hill rolling over with Carson’s leg.
 “This is clearly intentional and getting fined isn’t enough.
 [I’m] all for guys playing hard but I have zero tolerance for this.”

-The NFL Network reported Monday that Hill will likely be fined, but not suspended, for his act.
+NFL Network reported Monday that Hill is likely to be fined but not suspended.

 Carroll said Carson has a first-degree sprain of his left knee, a relatively mild injury.
 As for his availability in the near term, Carroll said, “We’ll just have to see how that goes.”

-That represented good news, more or less, for the Seahawks and their fans, who feared the worst for Carson.
+That represented good news, more or less, for the Seahawks, who had feared the worst for Carson.
 The fourth-year player has a history of injuries, and the NFL has experienced a rash of them to high-profile players early this season.

 With a proven replacement in Carlos Hyde, plus an increasing reliance on the passing skills of star quarterback Russell Wilson, the Seahawks may choose to sit Carson this week even if his knee improves quickly.